Diamonds and Chills

 Diamonds and Chills is a studio album by American country music artist Margo Smith.
 It was released in September 1980 via Warner Bros.
 Records and was produced by David Barnes.
 It was Smith's eighth studio album released in her music career and her last to be released on the Warner Bros. label.
 The project spawned two singles, which charted on the country singles survey in 1980: "My Guy" and the title track.
 Diamonds and Chills was reviewed favorably by critics.

 Background and content

 After several major hits in the 1970s, Margo Smith transitioned towards a "sexier" marketing persona, according to writer Sandra Brennan.
 In 1979, she had two major hits, including the top ten song "Still a Woman" which helped signify this transition.
 Smith attempted to carry her new image into 1980 with the recording of a new studio record, Diamonds and Chills.
-The album was recorded at the Woodland Sound Studio, located in Nashville, Tennessee.
+The album was recorded at the Woodland Sound Studios, located in Nashville, Tennessee.
 The sessions were held in March 1980 and was produced by David Barnes.
 Diamonds and Chills contained ten tracks.
 Unlike previous records, the project did not include any songs composed by Smith herself.
 The album featured a cover of Mary Wells' "My Guy," Brenda Holloway's "Every Little Bit Hurts," Parker McGee's "I Just Can't Say No to You" and Chris Thompson's "If You Remember Me".